ileanna/melodica_DB/README.md

 # melodica_DB
+**Project Assignment - Data Engineering ReGeneration Academy for Women powered by EY**

+Training Partner: CodeHUB

+## Project Description

+Melodica Media Corp. is a multinational company headquartered in California, US that operates the namesake Melodica online music store.
+The store is comprised of downloadable MP4 files of songs that customers can download a piece.

-A business intelligence pipeline to analyze track sales and support the company’s decision-making process.
+This business intelligence pipeline analyzes track sales and supports the company’s decision-making process.